-IAI Number - refer to IAI/ICC General Course Alignment for General Education Courses.
+IAI Number - refer to IAI/ICC General Education Course Alignment for General Education Courses.

 Prerequisite - Unfulfilled prerequisites may restrict enrollment in a course.
-If you are unsure that you have completed a prerequisite or its equivalent, contact either your advisor or the dean/associate dean of that department.
+If you are unsure that you have completed a prerequisite or its equivalent, contact either your Student Success Advisor or the dean/associate dean of that department.